laura-is-here/tiffany-hooton-therapy-hugo/content/_index.md

 toggle_card_list_section: true

 ---
 # What To Expect

-My approach to therapy is humanistic, gender-affirming, and incorporates elements of cognitive therapy to challenge unhelpful or self-defeating thinking patterns.
+My approach to therapy is humanistic, gender-affirming, and incorporates elements of cognitive therapy to challenge unhelpful or self-defeating thought patterns.

 My specialty areas include working with queer, trans, and nonbinary individuals and their partners as they navigate identity, transition, and relationship issues.

 ## Fees

-My full fee is $100 per 50 minute session.
-I offer reduced fees on a sliding scale based on ability to pay.
-I am unable to accept insurance at this time.
+My full fee is $100 per 50-minute session - However, in order to help make therapy more accessible, I do offer a sliding scale starting at $65 for those with limited resources.

+As an Associate, I am unable to accept insurance at this time.